Seven-111/jupyter-exploration/README.md

 # jupyter-exploration

-# here we are learning to utilize GitHhub adn other IDEs
+# here we are learning to utilize GitHhub and other IDEs
 # can't wait to get started